Sage-Bionetworks/portalsDocs/articles/docker.md

 ---
-title: Synapse Docker Registry
+title: Docker Registry
 layout: article
-excerpt: The Synapse Docker registry provides a space for synapse users to store and distribute their Docker images per Synapse project.
-The Docker images will inherit the some access control settings as the project, so users can choose to develop the tool in private then share it after it is complete.
+excerpt: The Synapse Docker registry provides a space for Synapse users to store and distribute their Docker images per Synapse project.
 ---

 ## Synapse Docker Registry